ossn/ossn-frontend/README.md

 1. Install `nodeJS`.Use your OS package manager to install nodeJS or follow the instructions on [nodeJS page](https://nodejs.org/en/download/).
 2. install `gatsby-cli`.
 Run
  `npm install --global gatsby-cli`.
-2. Clone the repository.
-Run `git clone http://link.git`.
+3. Clone the repository.
+Run `git clone https://github.com/ossn/ossn-frontend.git`.
+4. Install nvm.
+Follow the instructions on [nvm repo](https://github.com/creationix/nvm#installation).
+5. Run `nvm use`.
-3. Install node dependencies.
+6. Install node dependencies.
 On repo directory run `npm install`.

 ### <a name="develop"></a> Develop
+1. Run `nvm use`.
-1. Open development server.
+2. Open development server.
-At the repository directory run `npm run develop`
+At the repository directory run `npm run develop`.
 - The page will be available at [localhost:8000](htpp://localhost:8000) by default

 ### <a name="build"></a> Build

+1. Run `nvm use`.
-1. Building the page.
+2. Building the page.
 At the repository directory run `gatsby build`
-2. Start the server.
+3. Start the server.
 Run `gatsby build` to initialize a gatsby server at your machine.
 - The page will be available  [localhost:9000](http://localhost:9000) by default.